PrtHub/social_media_backend/Readme.md

 ## License

-This project is licensed under the [Pritam Ghosh] - see the [LICENSE.md] file for details.
+This project is licensed under the [Pritam Ghosh](https://github.com/PrtHub)